CodeJonesW/Wills_Blog/assets/in-progress/what-makes-a-great-website.md

  <!-- <link href="../../styles//Home.module.css" rel="stylesheet"></link> -->

-## Intro
+## Two ways we can think about this question are

+- What makes a great website for users?
+- what makes a great website for developers?

 - When a website is well crafted, it displays what you have to offer, creates a connection, communicates trust.
-My goal is to write about the core concepts that are used by well designed user experiences all over the web.
-There are many layers that can be applied on top of the core elements to spice things up but always on a foundation of well executed principles.

-## Mobile First Design

-- In a world where mobile devices are the primary way people access the internet it is important to make sure your website is optimized for mobile devices.
-This is not to say that desktop users should be ignored but it is important to make sure the mobile experience is as good as it can be.
-The idea is to design the mobile experience first and then expand it to desktop.
-This is great way to build a website overtime and continue to add features.
+My goal is to write about several core concepts that make websites both great for users and those who maintain them.

-## Use a style guide
+## What makes a great website for developers?

+### Style guides

 - This advice will save a ton of time when building sites that intend to be maintained well into the future.
 If you percieve to have to recreate elements of the same style more than once throughout your design that is the moment when creating reusable components will start to show true benefit.
 - I have found a style guide for a webflow site that you can use as a starting point for your next project.
 [Style guide](https://webflow.com/website/Style-Guide)